Infisical/ansible-collection/README.md

 ### Authentication

-The Infisical Ansible Collection supports Universal Auth and OIDC for authenticating against Infisical.
+The Infisical Ansible Collection supports Universal Auth, OIDC, and Token Auth for authenticating against Infisical.

 #### Universal Auth
 Using Universal Auth for authentication is the most straight-forward way to get started with using the Ansible collection.